Skip to content

 Key Findings

-Full five-campus closure for Thursday, September 26 was announced after 10:00 p.m.
-EDT on Wednesday, September 25 — following the Palm Beach County school district's 4 p.m. closure announcement
+Full five-campus closure for Thursday, September 26 was announced on the evening of Wednesday, September 25 (FAU Alert Message #1 posted at 8:19 p.m.
+EDT), following the Palm Beach County school district's 4 p.m.
+EDT closure announcement

 FAU campuses: Boca Raton (flagship), Davie, Jupiter (MacArthur), Fort Lauderdale, and Harbor Branch (Fort Pierce)